romanRegmi/Apex-Learning/Salesforce-Integration/APIs/README.md

 3. API is a URL which is consumed by Machine ( System ) communicating between 2 or more bodies ( machines ).

 1. The Actual Implementations of the API to make the Calls we use Web Services.
 2. Web Services is a method of communication between two/more devices ( machine to machine ) .
 3. It’s a set of standard protocols which is used to exchange the information between two/more machines.
 4. WS is an interface not for humans but for machines to communicate with them for exchanging the information

-Possible Ways to Integrate with Salesforce Platform 1.
-User Interface 2.
-Business Logic 3.
-Data
+Possible Ways to Integrate with Salesforce Platform

-CORS, or Cross-Origin Resource Sharing, is a security feature implemented in web browsers that allows web applications running at one origin (domain) to make requests for resources from a different origin.
-In the context of Salesforce, CORS is used to control and manage cross-origin requests to Salesforce services and APIs.

-Authentication and Authorization are two fundamental concepts in the field of security, often used in the context of controlling access to resources and systems.
-While they are related, they serve distinct purposes:

-Authentication:
-Authentication is the process of verifying the identity of a user, system, or entity attempting to access a resource or perform an action.
-It ensures that the entity claiming to be a particular user or system is, in fact, who they say they are.
-Authentication is typically based on providing credentials such as a username/password combination, a security token, biometric data, or a digital certificate.

-For example, when you log in to a website with your username and password, the website authenticates you by comparing the provided credentials with those stored in its database.
-If the credentials match, you are granted access, and if they don't, you are denied access.

-Authorization:
-Authorization is the process of determining what actions or resources a user or entity is allowed to access or perform after successful authentication.
-Once a user is authenticated, they are granted access only to the resources or operations that they have been authorized to use.
-Authorization is often based on roles, permissions, or access control lists (ACLs).

-For example, after you log in to a system successfully, your access rights may be limited to specific features or data based on your user role.
-A regular user might have read-only access to certain records, while an administrator may have full access to create, read, update, and delete records.
+1. User Interface
+2. Business Logic
+3. Data